jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Nonrepudiation is made possible through identification, authentication, authorization, accountability, and auditing

   - **AAA Services**:
-    - Identification: claiming to be an identity when attempting to access a secured area or system
+    - Identification: assertion of a user's identity; claiming to be an identity when attempting to access a secured area or system
-    - Authentication: proving that you are that claimed identity via one or more factors (something you have, something you know, something you are)
+    - Authentication: proving that you are that claimed identity via one or more factors of knowledge, ownership, or characteristic (something you know, something you have, something you are)
     - Authorization: defining the needed resources, permissions (i.e. allow/grant and/or deny) to a resource, and object access for a specific identity or subject
+    - Accountability (aka accounting, aka principle of access control): proper identification, authentication, and authorization that is logged and monitored; access control process which records info about attempts by all entities to access resources; reviewing log files to check for compliance and violations in order to hold subjects accountable for their actions, especially violations of organizational security policy
   - Auditing: recording a log of the events and activities related to the system and subjects
-    - Accounting: (aka accountability) access control process which records info about attempts by all entities to access resources; reviewing log files to check for compliance and violations in order to hold subjects accountable for their actions, especially violations of organizational security policy

-[1.3](#1.3) Evaluate and apply security governance principles (OSG-9 Chpt 1)
+## [1.3](#13-evaluate-and-apply-security-governance-principles-osg-9-chpt-1) Evaluate and apply security governance principles (OSG-9 Chpt 1)

 - **Security governance**: the collection of policies, roles, processes/practices used to make security decisions in an org; related to supporting, evaluating, defining, and directing the security efforts of an org; it involves making sure that security strategies  align with business goals, and that they are comprehensive and consistent across the organization
   - Security governance is the implementation of a security solution and a management method that are tightly interconnected
   - There are numerous security frameworks and governance guidelines providing a structured approach to security governance:
     - **[ISO/IEC 27001](https://www.iso.org/standard/27001)**: a widely recognized international standard for information security management systems (ISMS); it provides a risk-based approach, and emphasizes continual improvement of the ISMS
-    - **[NIST Cybersecurity Framework (CSF)](https://www.nist.gov/cyberframework)**: built around six core functions: govern, identify, protect, detect, respond, and recover to provide guidance to industry, government agencies, and other orgs to manage cybersecurity risks
+    - **[NIST Cybersecurity Framework (CSF)](https://www.nist.gov/cyberframework)**: built around six core functions: govern, identify, protect, detect, respond, and recover; provides guidance to industry, government agencies, and other orgs to improve their ability to prevent, detect, and respond to cyber attacks, and manage cybersecurity risks
     - **[SP 800-53](https://csrc.nist.gov/pubs/sp/800/53/r5/upd1/final)**: a comprehensive set or catalog of security and privacy controls across multiple security domains, covering areas such as risk management, access control, incident response, and system maintenance
     - **[SP 800-100](https://csrc.nist.gov/pubs/sp/800/100/r1/iprd)**: titled Information Security Handbook: a guide for managers, NIST hasn't released an update since 2006, although they appear to have an update in progress
     - **[COBIT (Control Objectives for Information and Related Technologies)](https://www.isaca.org/resources/cobit#1)**: COBIT is a framework created by ISACA that focuses on enterprise IT, aligning IT and business strategies, and providing a comprehensive framework for managing risks (see additional below)
     - **[CIS Critical Security Controls](https://www.cisecurity.org/controls)**: the CIS (Center for Internet Security) Critical Security Controls provides a prioritize set of actions to defend against threats; it focuses on practical steps to reduce the attack surface, like implementing secure configurations, managing admin privileges, and monitoring logs
     - **ITIL (Information Technology Infrastructure Library)**: ITIL is a set of practices for IT service management (ITSM) that focuses on aligning IT services with business needs; it includes elements of security governance, particularly in managing security incidents, changes, and service continuity, and is often integrated with other frameworks like ISO 27001
 - **The security function**: the aspect of operating a business that focuses on the task of evaluating and improving security over time
   - To manage security, an org must implement proper and sufficient security governance
   - The act of performing a risk assessment to drive the security policy is the clearest and most direct example of management of the security function
 - **Third-party governance**: external entity oversight that may be mandated by law, regulation, industry standards, contractual obligation, or licensing requirement; outside investigator or auditors are often involved